 Once a student has approached a faculty member to supervise their BIO 591 project, and receives their approval, they become Advisor and inform the Graduate Coordinator to note this.
-Their main responsibilities include helping form committees, select courses, providing lab space and/or field sites and equipment, supervision, and acting as Graduate Committee Chair.
+Their main responsibilities include helping form committees, select courses, providing lab space and/or field sites and equipment, supervision, and acting as Chair of the Graduate Committee.